Courtland, Virginia

 Courtland is an incorporated town in Southampton County, Virginia, United States.
 It is the county seat of Southampton County.

+As of the 2020 census, Courtland had a population of 1,295.

 History

 Native Americans of the Cheroenhaka (Nottoway), and Meherrin tribes were the first inhabitants of the land that is now Courtland.
 Virginia's leaders prohibited Europeans from settling the area that is Courtland during the first 100 years of the colony.
-The Articles of Peace signed between the colony and the natives in 1677 set aside 41,000 acre for use by Nottoway.
+The Articles of Peace signed between the colony and the natives in 1677 set aside 41,000 acre for use by the Nottoway.
 As a result, the Nottoway established several settlements along the banks of the Nottoway River near what is now Courtland in the late 17th century.
 As late as 1821, the Nottoways maintained their traditional social order with a female leader.

 In 1749, the European settlers formed Southampton County from Isle of Wight County, using the Blackwater River as the dividing line.
 In 1751, the county built a clerk's office, pillory, and prison on the eastern bank of the Nottoway River in the geographic center of Southampton.
 A courthouse was added to the complex in 1752.

 A town grew around the courthouse and became a courthouse village and minor market center.
 The courthouse burned in 1767 and was replaced in 1768.
 The town was incorporated as the Town Jerusalem by the Virginia General Assembly in 1791.
 Jerusalem was Southampton County's only town through the 18th century.
 Eight trustees divided the town's ten acres (40,000 m^{2}) into half-acre lots alongside the courthouse on land owned by Joseph Scott and William Scott.
 The trustees created two streets—Main Street and the eastern end of Court Street.
 The trustees auctioned the lots with the requirement of adding a building within five years.